the birthday bitch

+Who is she?
+Where does she come from?
+Why does she rear her ugly head every year?
+Birthdays are supposed to be fun, right?
+Not for me and I know I’m not alone.
+Every year I want to stay in bed and cry.
+One year I actually did.
 On December 31st I woke like any other day but this morning I didn’t reach for my phone.
 Instead I reached for Rupi Kaur’s The Sun and Her Flowers.
 I opened to a page at random and read the poem.

-i weep because i have everything
+i do not weep because i’m unhappy i weep because i have everything yet i am unhappy

 Photo credit: Instagram katieo5o4